reboundjs/rebound/README.md

 }
 </script>
 ```
 Because the script tag contains a src, nothing inside it gets executed, but is still accessable to the page as $('#Rebound').html().
 We take advantage of this to load Rebound's config options right where you include the Rebound library itself.
 Convenient!

 ##### Config Options

  - __appContext__ - This is the equivelent to passing the ```root``` option to Backbone.history.start.
 If your application is not being served from the root url ```/``` of your domain, be sure to tell History where the root really is.
- - __globalControllers__ - By default, as will be talked about in the next section, there is only one controller loaded at a time, your page-level controller.
-The controllers specified here are for page elements you want to live the entire length of the user's session, like a global nav bar, footer, site-wide chat, etc. The object specifies ```{ "controllerName": "cssSelector" }```.
-The output of the controller will be loaded into the first matching element for the provided css selector on the page.
+ - __globalComponents__ - By default, as will be talked about in the next section, there is only one page level component loaded at a time.
+The components specified here are for page elements you want to live the entire length of the user's session, like a global nav bar, footer, site-wide chat, etc. The object specifies ```{ "componentName": "cssSelector" }```.
+The output of the component will be loaded into the first matching element for the provided css selector on the page.
  - __jsPrefix__ - Used by Rebound to construct the path to each page's js file.
 See routing for more details.
  - __jsSuffix__ - Used by Rebound to construct the path to each page's js file.
 See routing for more details.
  - __cssPrefix__ - Used by Rebound to construct the path to each page's css file.
 See routing for more details.
  - __cssSuffix__ - Used by Rebound to construct the path to each page's css file.
 See routing for more details.
  - __triggerOnFirstLoad__ - If false, Rebound will not try and trigger the route  once the page is loaded.
 Equivalent to passing ```{ silent: true }``` to Backbone.history.start
- - __routeMapping__ - Object which defines custom base route path to controller name mappings. ex: if the root url ```/``` should load the home controller, pass ```{ "": "home" }```
+ - __routeMapping__ - Object which defines custom base route path to component name mappings. ex: if the root url ```/``` should load the home component, pass ```{ "": "home" }```

 ### Routing